-7.3 Mileage Allowance
+6.3 Mileage Allowance

 When an employee in the unit is conducting City business or is authorized to attend seminars, schools, etc., or when provided by department head/appointing authority, which requires them to travel, they shall use a City vehicle if one is available.
-When a City vehicle is not available, the employee may use his/her privately owned vehicle and be reimbursed at the current GSA rate.
+When a City vehicle is not available, the employee may use his/her privately owned vehicle and be reimbursed at the current Internal Revenue Service rate.
 Use of privately owned vehicles must be authorized in advance by the City Manager or his designee.
-Employees authorized to use a privately- owned vehicle shall be required to maintain Public Liability and Property Damage (PL & PD) insurance coverage on their vehicle and to maintain their operator's license in good standing.
+Employees authorized to use a privately-owned vehicle shall be required to maintain Public Liability and Property Damage (PL & PD) insurance coverage on their vehicle and to maintain their operator's license in good standing.

-7.4 Immunization Shots
+6.4 Immunization Shots

 The City will provide immunization shots for employees as required by state and local health officials for certain working conditions.
-Additionally, the City will provide, at no expense to the employee, hepatitis vaccinations to all employees of the Department of Public Works who are assigned to work tasks that may result in the risk of hepatitis exposure.